 roots blower compressor

 A Roots blower, also known as a rotary lobe compressor, is a type of positive displacement machine that uses two rotating lobes to compress and move air or gas.
 It’s a valve-less design where the lobes trap and transfer air between the intake and exhaust ports.
 Roots blowers are commonly used in low-pressure applications like vacuum pumps and pneumatic conveying systems.
+Here’s a more detailed explanation:

 - Positive Displacement: Roots blowers operate on the principle of positive displacement, meaning they move a fixed volume of air with each rotation of the lobes.